ar1ocker/SquadJS-Warn-Player-By-Role/README.md

 # SquadJS-Warn-Player-By-Role
-The plugin for warn player by his name
+The plugin for warn player by his role